Don't Rock the Jukebox (song): Background and writing

+Cover versions

+Country music singer Dierks Bentley covered the song from the television special CMT Giants: Alan Jackson.

 Critical reception

 Kevin John Coyne of Country Universe gave the song an A grade," saying that the song "defies explanation" because Jackson "perfectly inhabits the song’s affable weariness, and because Scott Hendricks and Keith Stegall arrange it to honky-tonk heaven."

 Music video

 The music video for the song premiered on May 2, 1991 on CMT, and was directed by Julien Temple, and begins in black and white, where Jackson described about the song, and then, it cuts to Jackson playing his guitar and singing the song while standing in front of a jukebox.
 As he does this, a seated figure in the shadows nods his head and taps the table to the beat.
 Several people come and dance in front of the jukebox during the song, including Hal Smith, referencing or possibly reprising his role as Otis Campbell from The Andy Griffith Show, while some people who come up to the jukebox shake it around angrily, thus prompting Jackson to sing the title line of the song.
 At the end of the video, the seated figure morphs into George Jones, who is mentioned in the song's lyrics several times.